-With the exceptions specified below, Ontario Junior Lifeguard Games - Pool events are conducted according to the latest published edition of the ILS Competition Manual and the Canadian Competition Manual.
+With the exceptions specified below, Ontario Junior Lifeguard Games - Pool events are conducted according to the latest published edition of the ILS Competition Rule Book and the Canadian Competition Manual.
 View or download the manuals at www.lifesavingsociety.com.
-Printed, bound copies are also available for purchase.

 The Ontario Junior Lifeguard Games is an action-packed competition focused on personal best challenges and some serious fun for youth up to 16 years of age.